rri/dinky/src/docs/UserGuide.md

 # Library

 You can use your personalized [library](/library) to manage information about your books, papers, articles, journals, blog posts, and other reading material.
-You can track metadata such as title, author, number of pages, number of chapters and progress towards completion.

 # Reminders